korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 #### Connect callback

 When the **`iotc_connect()`** function runs, the Device SDK initalizes a callback function.
-The callback function is invoked when a connection to Cloud IoT Core is established or when the connection is unsuccessful.
+The callback function is invoked when a connection to OmniCore is established or when the connection is unsuccessful.
 The callback function is also invoked when an established connection is lost or shut down.
 See [Step 6: Disconnect and Shut Down](#step-6-disconnect-and-shut-down) for details.

 ### Step 3: Process events